herumi/bls/readme.md

 - 2021/Sep/16 update mcl and improve performance of isValidOrder, which is called from setStr/deserialize.
 - 2021/Apr/28 add blsSetGeneratorOfPublicKey to change the generator.
 - 2021/Jan/28 check zero public key on BLS_ETH mode
-- 2020/Oct/07 add `blsMultiVerify` to process many verification all togather with multi thread.
+- 2020/Oct/07 add `blsMultiVerify` to process many verification all together with multi thread.

 ## Support architectures